hCece/Java-telegram-bot/README.md

 # Java-telegram-bot
-This lib will do the hard work for reading and sending telegram messages.
+This lib will do the hard work of reading and sending telegram messages.

 After downloading create a new project and add this library with the org.json library (<href>http://www.java2s.com/Code/Jar/o/Downloadorgjsonjar.htm</href>)